driskai/drisk_api/README.md

 ## More Examples

-From the basic usage more complex graphs can be created for whatever custom application is necessary.
-Below are some examples
+We can use these building blocks to create whatever graphs we are most interested in.
+Below are some examples:

 ### Wikepedia Crawler

 In this example we will scrape the main url links for a given wikipedia page and create a graph out of it.

+Most of the code will be leveraging the [wikipedia api](https://pypi.org/project/wikipedia/) and is not particularly important.
+What is more interesting is how we can use the `api` to convert the corresponding information into a graph to then explore it in edge.

-First load the relevant modules.
+First load the relevant module

 ```python
 import wikipedia